-As president and CEO of Aloha United Way (AUW), Cindy Adams has dedicated herself to developing and advancing collaborative solutions to address the community’s most deeply entrenched and persistent social challenges.
+As president and CEO of Aloha United Way (AUW), Cindy Adams has dedicated herself to developing and advancing collaborative, systems-level solutions to address the community’s most deeply entrenched and persistent social challenges.

-She is a graduate of the University of Hawaii at Hilo and holds a bachelor’s degree in business administration with a concentration on marketing.
-In her free time, Cindy enjoys spending time with her family, including her two grandchildren.
+She is a graduate of the University of Hawaii at Hilo, holds a bachelor’s degree in business administration and attended Harvard’s Executive Program for Nonprofit Leaders.